dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 1. it MUST contain a field `ts: Nat` which is the timestamp of when the block was added to the Ledger
 2. its field `tx`
-    1. CAN contain the `memo: Blob` field if specified by the user
+    1. CAN contain a field `memo: Blob` if specified by the user
-    2. CAN contain the `ts: Nat` field if the user sets the `created_at_time` field in the request.
+    2. CAN contain a field `ts: Nat` if the user sets the `created_at_time` field in the request.

 ### Mint Block Schema